How to Build a Wood Deck with an Adjustable Pedestal System

 The wide diameter pedestal base avoids damage to waterproof membranes and ensures stability of the deck installation.

-Eterno SE Wood Joist Head
+Eterno Prime Wood Joist Head

 Related Items